Do you accept my insurance?

 The sooner your care is completed, the less likely the chance of costly and time-consuming complications.
 We’ve often seen patients pay more out-of-pocket due to delaying treatment than they would have paid had the treatment been performed when recommended – due to their condition worsening as time passes.
 We offer both payment plans and CareCredit so our patients can avoid delaying care and therefore minimize the risk of complications.

-How come my insurance company says that they will pay only for the “least expensive alternative treatment”?
+How come my insurance company says that they will pay only for the “least costly alternative treatment”?

 Do you accept new patient referrals?